What is SAPAAC?

 How do I get involved?

-Beyond attending SAPAAC events, you can also give feedback to the Board of Directors, suggest your own events, or volunteer to serve on one of SAPAAC's committees.
+Beyond attending SAPAAC events, you can also give feedback to the Board of Directors, organize events in your region, or volunteer to serve on one of SAPAAC's committees.
 You do not have to be on the Board of Directors to volunteer with a SAPAAC committee.
+We welcome all SAPAAC members to contribute to the work of these committees.
+For more information about how to join our bi-monthly committee meetings, reach out to our committee chairs at the emails linked below.